nauxqouh/big-data-preprocessing/lesson3/README.md

 - Contains only films released 2006 and later.

-### Add some record to film table, update all table has changed into HDFS
+#### Exercise 3: Add some record to film table, update all table has changed into HDFS

 Create some example records:
 ```sql